mariajbellido/mariajbellido/README.md

 Thanks for visiting!

-# Some quick stuff about me:
+### Some quick facts about me:

 🤓 I work with VSC, and online IDEs too.
-These are links to my projects, some of them might be only course exercises. \
+These are links to my projects, some of them might be only course related exercises. \
   ➡️  https://stackblitz.com/@mariajbellido \
   ➡️  https://replit.com/@mariajbellido